cplrossi/dit-extendj/README.md

 ## Building

 Building process is tested under OpenJDK8.
-To build the extended compiler, Just run on the shell:
+To build the extended compiler, just run on the shell:

     ./gradlew